olinrobotics/orcas/README.md

 For more information, navigate to the
-[github wiki](https://github.com/olinrobotics/orcas/wiki) or contact project leaders Isaac Vandor at isaac.vandor@students.olin.edu or Connor Novak at connor@students.olin.edu.
+[github wiki](https://github.com/olinrobotics/orcas/wiki) or contact project leaders Christina Segar at christina.segar@students.olin.edu or Connor Novak at connor@students.olin.edu.